University Apartments Housing Regulations

 B.6 HALLWAY/ENTRYWAY USE

 For health and safety reasons, hallways, entryways, room doors, fire doors, stairwells, and walkways are to be kept clear of furniture, equipment, trash, personal items, and any other obstacles that might obstruct passage or access.
 University Village (3300-3360) hallway doors are to remain closed at all times to comply with City of Los Angeles Fire Department laws.
-Residents must not tamper with door- closing mechanisms or wedge hallway doors open.
-Loitering, games and other recreational activities are prohibited in these areas, as are skateboards.
+Residents must not tamper with door-closing mechanisms or wedge hallway doors open.
+Loitering, games and other recreational activities are prohibited in these areas,.

 B.8 KEYS/KEY CARDS AND LOCKS